 I have what some might call robust facial hair growth, and my wife has long, thick hair.
 It's a drain-clogging combination that has caused problems before, but nothing that a plunger or commercial drain cleaner could not fix.

 Two months ago, the drain started to have issues, although it never completely stopped working.
-Nothing seemed amiss after washing my hands to the tune of "Happy Birthday" (a recital takes roughly 20 seconds, the amount of time the Centers for Disease Control recommends for proper hand washing).
+Nothing seemed amiss after washing my hands to the tune of "Happy Birthday" (a recital takes roughly 20 seconds, the amount of time recommended by the Centers for Disease Control for proper hand washing).
 Only after a longer and heavier flow of water did the sink start to fill with water, then drain very slowly.

 I thought it was a minor clog that a plunger could fix, but the plunger did nothing.
 I also struck out with a pot of boiling water, which can normally be quite effective.
 Time for the heavy arsenal: Against my better tree-hugger judgment, I poured a bottle of drain cleaner down the sink.
 Again, it did nothing.